New Music from Alice Springs (Mparntwe)

 Corrugations 4 (2/10/22) featured Russell Goldflam (clarinet) and Marg Collins (Accordion), Luiz Gubeissi and Jon Rose playing the new Box Bass and accompanying The Monolith (new 4 sided Aeolian harp, and concluding with Hollis Taylor's fiddle tune transcriptions.

-Corrugations 5 (13/11/22) featured a galaxy of local string players - Glenyss Rae (violin), Ed Nicholson (viola), Harshini Bartlett (cello), Luiz Gubeissi (double bass), Ella Newham-Perry (violin), and Hollis Taylor (violin) in compositions by Hollis Taylor and a conducted improvisation by Jon Rose.
+Corrugations 5 (13/11/22) starred a galaxy of local string players - Glenyss Rae (violin), Ed Nicholson (viola), Harshini Bartlett (cello), Luiz Gubeissi (double bass), Ella Newham-Perry (violin), and Hollis Taylor (violin) in compositions by Hollis Taylor and a conducted improvisation by Jon Rose.
 The amplified musical fence got another workout and the robots in the Violin Museum were demonstrated on request.